 .

+\end{verbatim}

 These results suggest the same as we saw in section 8.3.1, that there are differences in detection by time.
 Interestingly, the estimate of density remains similar to our basic model with D = 0.167 individuals / $km ^2$.
 One might have expected the density to change given how small the baseline detection probability was in the first session.
 However, the increased detection in other time periods clearly balances that initial low detection probability.

 8.4.2 Behavior